Yoga Asanas (Yoga Poses) in Traditional Yoga Textbooks

 Yogayajnavalkyasamhita

-Yogayajnavalkyasamhita prescribes following eight asanas with techniques.
+Yogayajnavalkyasamhita prescribes the following eight asanas with techniques.

 1Svastikasana5Simhasana